Master Seminar - Future Internet Protocols and Security Perspectives (WS 2025/26)

 Each participant covers a topic area by presenting one relevant paper during the seminar.
 To ensure everybody has read the papers, the participants must hand in a review of the presented papers via HOTCRP following the provided review template.
 The answers to the review forms should be brief and concise.
 Refer to the Internet Measurement Conference (IMC) that did reviews for accepted papers public for the 2012 and 2013 programs.

-Paper allocations will be done on a best-effort basis, based on preferences (favorite five papers) solicited over email during the semester.
+Paper allocations will be done on a best-effort basis, based on preferences (favorite seven papers) solicited over email during the semester.
 A paper will be randomly assigned if no preference is sent.
 The first seminar course slot will be used to set the agenda for the seminar.

 Further Reading